 When the search results appear, click on Download Summary Report.

 Click on the Excel file and move the Search Summary, General Info and Findings worksheet tabs into the Risk Assessment file.

-In the General Info tab, format the EIN as Custom, 000000000.
-In the Risk Assessment tab, populate columns Date Single Audit Last Completed and Reportable Condition/Significant Deficiency? using a VLOOKUP formula: =VLOOKUP(TEXT(C2,"000000000"),'GENERAL INFO'!H:X,17,FALSE) where column C is the EIN in the Risk Assessment tab and columns H and X are the EIN and AUDITEEDATESIGNED in the General Info tab. where column E is the EIN in the Risk Assessment tab and columns A and F are the EIN and FYENDDATE in the General Info tab.
+On the General Info tab, find the EIN and move it to Column A.

+In the FYE Last Audit Filed in column R of the Risk Assessment tab, enter formula =VLOOKUP(TEXT($D2,"000000000"),'GENERAL INFO'!$A:E,5,FALSE) where Column D is the EIN in the Risk Assessment tab and columns A and E are the EIN and Fiscal Year End Date in the General Info tab.

+In the Date Single Audit Filed in column S of the Risk Assessment tab, enter formula =VLOOKUP(TEXT($D2,"000000000"),'GENERAL INFO'!$A:Y,25,FALSE) where Column D is the EIN in the Risk Assessment tab and columns A and Y are the EIN and AUDITEEDATESIGNED in the General Info tab.

-In the Reportable Condition/Significant Deficiency? may be found in column AX on the General Info tab.
+In the Reportable Condition/Significant Deficiency or Material Weakness?
+In column T of the Risk Assessment tab, enter formula =IF(OR(VLOOKUP(TEXT($D2,"000000000"),'GENERAL INFO'!A:AY,51,FALSE)="Y",(VLOOKUP(TEXT($D2,"000000000"),'GENERAL INFO'!A:AZ,52,FALSE)="Y")),"Yes","No") where Column D is the EIN in the Risk Assessment tab and columns A, AY and AZ are the EIN, Reportable Condition/Significant Deficiency and Material Weakness columns in the General Info tab.

-The Date Single Audit Last Completed will use the date on the General Info tab under AUDITEEDATESIGNED.
-Copy and Paste Values in the two columns so the formula disappears and only the values remain.
+Copy the formulas down to the last row in the spreadsheet.
+Copy and Paste Values in the three columns so the formula disappears and only the values remain.
 Replace #N/A with blanks.